 Conclusion: The 2026 Verdict

-Adding battery storage transforms good economics into excellent economics by increasing self-consumption from 40-50% to 70-80%, enabling time-of-use tariff optimization, and providing backup power security.
+Adding battery storage lifts self-consumption from 40-50% to 70-80%, opens up time-of-use tariff arbitrage, and keeps the lights on through power cuts.
 The additional £3,500 investment delivers £234+ in extra annual savings and positions your home for future electrification (EVs, heat pumps).

-The 244,000+ households that installed solar in 2025 weren’t chasing environmental virtue—they were making rational financial decisions based on hard numbers.
+The 244,000+ households that installed solar in 2025 were not chasing environmental virtue.
+They were doing the same sums you have just read.
 With energy prices remaining structurally high and volatile, solar panels offer the only way to lock in 4-5p/kWh electricity costs for the next 22 years.

 The question isn’t whether solar makes sense in 2026.
 It’s whether you can afford to keep paying 27.69p/kWh when you could be paying 3-5p/kWh instead.

 Ready to take the next step?
-Explore our guides on choosing the right inverter, battery storage options, and DIY installation to maximize your savings.
+Explore our guides on choosing the right inverter, battery storage options, and DIY installation to maximise your savings.